 An employee experiencing a qualifying birth or adoption event may request the following categories/types of leave.
-This chart is meant to illustrate the available leave types (paid and unpaid), an acceptable order in which to take various leave, and how such leave time overlaps with state and federal FMLA.
+This chart (on the following page) is meant to illustrate the available leave types (paid and unpaid), an acceptable order in which to take various leave, and how such leave time overlaps with state and federal FMLA.
 Nothing in this chart or this Handbook should be interpreted to be more restrictive to employees than the applicable APM(s) or ordinance(s):